js-thrasher/TwitterPartyPredictor/README.md

 https://imgur.com/a/NchMJRC

 # Methods
+I wanted to use ngrams (bi- and tri- grams, specifically) since there are so many that can be strong predictors of partisanship ('keep america great' being republican, and 'medicare for all' being democratic, for instance).
+However, I ran into some issues with computing time with such a large dataset and so I used tf-idf instead.
+Practically speaking for this dataset, the tf-idf vectorizer worked almost as poorly as a 1-gram (count) vectorizer.

+I also cleaned the data to remove punctuation, stopwords, etc

 After cleaning and vectorizing the data, I split it into 5 sets for 5-fold validation and trained a Gaussian Naive Bayes classifier.

 # Results